editeodoro/Bbarolo/docs/source/tasks/fit3d.rst

 * **Z0** [0].
 Scale-height of the disc in *arcsec*.

 * **DENS** [1].
 Gas surface density in units of *1E20 atoms/cm2*.
 Fit of this parameter is not currently implemented and its value is not relevant if a normalization is used.
+If *DENSFLUX* is true, the DENS parameter is interpreted as an integrated flux divided by area in arcsec2.

 .. _3dfitopt: